u24569608/COS_214-Final_Project/plant-nursery-simulator/docs/design-patterns-report.md

   - FR12: Iterator over greenhouse hierarchy
   - FR26: Controller executes growth tick by iterating plants

+- Why this pattern over alternatives
+  - Over manual recursive traversal: Encapsulating traversal into an iterator decouples the controller and any client code from the composite’s depth and shape (beds within beds).
+This prevents repeated reimplementation of DFS/BFS and reduces recursion risks.
+  - Over Visitor: The controller mostly needs enumeration; per-node double-dispatch is unnecessary and would overcomplicate the design.

+- Implementation evidence
+  - `ConcreteGreenhouseIterator::collectPlants()` performs a DFS over `GreenhouseBed::children`, collecting `PlantInstance` leaves in a flat order (`src/ConcreteGreenhouseIterator.cpp`).
+  - `GreenhouseBed::createIterator()` is the factory for a bed-scoped iterator, keeping creation close to the composite (`include/GreenhouseBed.h`).

+- FR details
+  - FR12 (Traverse bed hierarchy): The iterator guarantees that all `PlantInstance`s nested at any depth are visited exactly once.
+This supports downstream operations such as care or availability checks.
+  - FR26 (Controller growth tick): `GreenhouseController::runGrowthTick()` creates a fresh iterator from the configured `GreenhouseBed` and applies `applyGrowthTick()` for each plant, ensuring a single O(n) pass over plants per tick.

 ---

 ## Composite - Greenhouse Structure